-- 8. That, all shareholders have fully paid up for the share they subscribe in the Company. - 9.
-That, for a long time since I joined the Company, inspite of timely circulation of general meetings notices, I have never seen the 2nd Respondent or person holding proxy thereof attending any meeting of the Company.
-Further that, neither have I ever received nor seen any communication from the said Respondent with regard to any matter pertaining the Applicant's Company. - 10.
-That the Board of Directors, on several occasions, have taken initiative to find the said 2nd Respondent but we failed to trace her whereabouts. - 11.
-The effort to look for the 2nd Respondent escalated in 2019 following the new requirement by the Business Registration and Licensing Agency (BRELA) for all registered Companies to update their information with the Register to cause such Companies uploaded on to the Online Registration System (ORS). - 12.
-That, the means of communication shared by the 2nd Respondent for the purposes of services of Company's communications have since lost its identity.
+- 8. That, for a long time since I joined the Company, I have never seen the 2nd to 70th Respondent attending any meeting of the Company.
+Further that, neither have I ever received any communication from the said Respondents with regard to any matter pertaining the Applicant's Company. - 9.
+That, the Board of Directors, on several occasions, have taken initiative to find the said Respondents but with no success.
+That the said shareholders are untraceable. - 10.
+That, the means of communication shared by the 2nd to the 70th Respondent for the purpose of services of Company's communications have since lost their identify and others being allocated to different users.